 People are hurting right now.
 They are angry, they are fed-up, and they are weary.
-For more generations than we like to remember, Black people in America have been the targets.
+For many generations than we like to remember, Black people in America have been targets.
 Targets for enslavement.
 For torture.
 For murder.
 For rape.
 For castigation.
 For return to their “rightful” masters.
 For Klan-sponsored violence.
 For lynch mobs.
-For bored white-women’s accusations.
+For bored white women’s accusations.
 For red-lining.
 For denials.
 For eviction.
 For incarceration.
 For cheap labor.
 For scapegoats.
 For environmental racism.
 For political hedging.
 For robbery.
 For looting.
 For government-sponsored crack experiments.
 For . . . fun.

-Since the uprisings tipped off by George Floyd’s horrendous on-camera murder began, we’ve seen many people calling for an increased support of Black-owned businesses.
+Since the uprisings tipped off by George Floyd’s horrendous on-camera murder began, we’ve seen many people calling for an increased support for Black-owned businesses.
 It’s a natural (and frequent) reaction to prominent and blatant racism.
 Which we obviously support whole-heartedly at Nile.
 Our entire platform exists to encourage and streamline the support for Black-owned businesses.
-As much as we encourage and appreciate interest in supporting Black-owned businesses, we recognize that Nile, other platforms like it, and Black-owned businesses in general cannot fix the position of Blacks in America alone.
+As much as we encourage and appreciate interest in supporting Black-owned businesses, we recognize that Nile, other platforms like it, and Black-owned businesses, in general, cannot fix the position of Blacks in America alone.

 Yes, there are 2.4 million Black-owned businesses in the US.
 And yes, thankfully, that number has grown rapidly over the last decade.
 But, our businesses haven’t saved us.
 They can’t.